voxpupuli/puppet-elasticsearch/README.md

 ##Limitations

-This module has been built on and tested against Puppet 2.7 and higher.
+This module has been built on and tested against Puppet 3.2 and higher.

 The module has been tested on:

 * Debian 6/7
 * CentOS 6
-* Ubuntu 12.04, 13.x, 14.x
+* Ubuntu 12.04, 14.04
-* OpenSuSE 12.x
+* OpenSuSE 13.x

+Other distro's that have been reported to work:

+* RHEL 6
+* OracleLinux 6
+* Scientific 6

 Testing on other platforms has been light and cannot be guaranteed.